opus-research/jgit/Documentation/technical/reftable.md

 Logs are stored in an isolated section from refs, reducing the burden on reference readers that want to ignore logs.
-Further, historical logs can be isolated into log-only reftables.
+Further, historical logs can be isolated into log-only files.

 ### Logs are read backwards